Gardner Municipal Airport (Massachusetts)

 Gardner Municipal Airport is a public airport located 2 nmi southwest of the central business district of Gardner, a city in Worcester County, Massachusetts, United States.
 This airport is owned by the City of Gardner, and is located in the town of Templeton.

 Facilities and aircraft

 Gardner Municipal Airport covers an area of 80 acre which contains one asphalt runway (18/36) measuring 3,000 x 75 ft (914 x 23 m).
 For the 12-month period ending April 13, 2023, the airport had 4,420 aircraft operations, an average of 85 per week: 98% general aviation, 2% military and <1% air taxi.
 There was at that time 9 aircraft based at this airport: all single-engine.

+As of 2025, Lifeflight air ambulance has designated the Gardner Municipal Airport as their new primary landing zone due to a shortage of critical care beds in the region.
+Traffic has been steadily increasing to two to three flights per day.